r0b0/debian-installer/README.md

 Can I have my passwordless boot back?**

 You need to re-enroll the TPM to decrypt your drive.
-Find the path to the underlying device (such as /dev/vda2) and use the following command:
+Find the path to the underlying device (with `lsblk` or similar) and use the following command (replacing /dev/vda2 with your device):

     sudo systemd-cryptenroll --tpm2-pcrs=platform-config+secure-boot-policy+shim-policy \
         --tpm2-device=auto --tpm2-pcrlock= --wipe-slot=tpm2 /dev/vda2